The Emperor's New Clothes: Film and television

 The Emperor's New Clothes (1991) animated film, by Burbank Animation Studios.

 Wolves, Witches and Giants had an episode based on the story, with recurring villains the Wolf and the Fox filling the role of the swindlers.

 Muppet Classic Theater has an adaptation of the story with Fozzie Bear as the emperor, and with Rizzo the Rat and two of his fellow rats as the swindlers.

 Despite the phrasing of the title, the 2000 film The Emperor's New Groove by Walt Disney Animation Studios is not related to Andersen's classic tale, although both stories involve a vain emperor being tricked.

 An original video animation (OVA) episode of the anime franchise Bikini Warriors humorously adapts the tale, wherein the main characters are stripped nude by an unseen deity under the pretense that it has actually gifted them with a new, legendary bikini armor that only "idiots" are unable to see.

-HBO Family aired an animated adaptation called The Emperor’s Newest Clothes in 2018.
+HBO Family aired an animated adaptation called The Emperor's Newest Clothes in 2018.
 Alan Alda narrated the tale and Jeff Daniels was the voice of the Emperor.

 Music

 On 1 March 1957, Bing Crosby recorded a musical adaptation of the story for children which was issued as an album Never Be Afraid by Golden Records in 1957.

 The song "The Emperor's New Clothes" was written and released by Sinead O'Connor in 1990 on her sophomore album I Do Not Want What I Haven't Got.
 She speaks of a system that will be exposed in time "through their own words," most likely referencing the Catholic Church.

-In 2001, Elton John wrote a song with his lyricist, Bernie Taupin, titled "The Emperor's New Clothes" for his 26th album Songs from the West Coast.
+In 2001, Elton John and Bernie Taupin wrote a song titled "The Emperor's New Clothes" for Elton's 26th album Songs from the West Coast.
+It tells the story about a young couple who lose everything after "cheating the system", but reminisce about the amazing times they've had.

+In 2010, Spock's Beard (an American Progressive Rock band), released the album X, the third track of which is titled "The Emperor's Clothes."
+The song is sung from the perspective of a would-be scammer who seeks to expose various "hotshots and bigwigs" to one another.

+In 2014 nerdcore rapper MC Frontalot released an alblum called Question Bedtime the fifth track called I Can See is an adaptation of the story.
+However the ending is different where the towns folk revolt and overthrow the emperor.